pen-lang/pen/README.md

 ### Reference counting GC

 Pen implements [the Perceus reference counting][perceus] as its GC.
-Thanks to the state-of-the-art RC algorithm, programs written in Pen performs less than traditional reference counting where every data transfer or mutation requires counting operations.
-In addition, the algorithm reduces heap allocations significantly when records behind unique references, which brings practical performance without introducing unsafe mutability.
+Thanks to the state-of-the-art ownership-based RC algorithm, programs written in Pen performs much less than traditional RC where every data transfer or mutation requires counting operations.
+In addition, the algorithm reduces heap allocations significantly for records behind unique references, which brings practical performance without introducing unsafe mutability.

 See also [How to Implement the Perceus Reference Counting Garbage Collection](https://hackernoon.com/how-to-implement-the-perceus-reference-counting-garbage-collection).